andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 WorkManager is on the lower right: guaranteed execution and deferrable.
 `Job Scheduler` and `Firebase JobDispatcher` fall into the same category.

-RxJava, Kotlin Coroutines and normal ThreadPools fall into the opposite category on the left side
+RxJava, Kotlin Coroutines and normal ThreadPools fall into the opposite category on the left side.